Entries by

 • Vantagens: Higher efficiency, lower cost.

-(3) Etching: Precision in Circuit Patterning
+(3) Gravura: Precision in Circuit Patterning

 • Etching thick copper is significantly more difficult than standard foils.
 Acidic etchants (Por exemplo, ferric chloride solution) are used, with time and temperature (30–40℃) precisely controlled to maintain accuracy.